ProjectNeura/LEADS/README.md

 # LEADS: Lightweight Embedded Assisted Driving System

-LEADS is a system designed for VeC.
+LEADS is a system designed for [VeC](https://www.villanovacollege.org/giving/vec-project).

-LEADS only supports two-wheel configurations: single rear wheel (SRW) mode and dual rear wheel (DRW) mode.
+LEADS only supports two drive-wheel configurations: single rear wheel (SRW) mode and dual rear wheel (DRW) mode.

 Python is generally not the best choice for writing embedded systems.
 We made this decision for the following reasons.